Starting Price (deluxe tier): $55

 - Only tax package with Spanish language option

-Income tax season is here, and for many filing online, their choice often boils down to H&R Block vs. TurboTax.
+Income tax season is here, and for many filing online, the choice often boils down to H&R Block vs. TurboTax.
 And with good reason: Among the best tax software, both are at the top with comprehensive offerings and excellent service — including the ability to have your returns done by a tax pro.

-H&R Block and TurboTax each have its areas of strength and weaknesses.
+H&R Block and TurboTax each have areas of strength and weaknesses.
 We specifically focus this deep dive on their respective online platforms, to see which is the best for you.

 H&R Block vs. TurboTax: Price